 2. Draw up the four corners of the cloth and gently scrunch together to form a pouch.
 Whey may begin to drip through immediately.
 Do not squeeze as this blocks the cloth and slows down the natural separation and drip process.

-3. Use a rubber band to tie the cloth approx. 8 cm above the yogurt line.
+3. Use a rubber band to tie the cloth.

 4. Push the wooden spoon through the rubber band knot and place it across the jug like a rafter, allowing the yogurt pouch to hang down from it inside the jug.
 Make sure the bundle isn’t hanging down to far – you want it clear of the whey that will collect at the bottom.